MoonlightCapital/MoonlightBot-docs/README.md

 ## Changing the Bot's Language

-The bot supports multiple languages in its responses.
+MoonlightBot supports multiple languages for its commands and responses.
 This can be set globally for the server, or specifically for you.
 You can set this by using
 ```
 /config settings locale:LANG
 ```